APSL/django-yubin/docs/queue.rst

 Enqueue and send
 ================

-Putting emails on the queue
+Putting emails in the queue
 ---------------------------

 Yubin replaces the standard Django Email Backend with its own.
 Instead of sending emails